The Dead Pool: Plot

-Inspector Harry Callahan's testimony against crime lord Lou Janero puts the mobster in prison.
+Inspector Harry Callahan's testimony incarcerates criminal kingpin Lou Janero.
 Now famous, Callahan becomes the target of Janero's men as well as the news media, both of which he dislikes.
 After Callahan kills four hitmen during an ambush, the SFPD assigns Al Quan as his partner; Callahan advises him to get a bulletproof vest, as his partners often get killed.
 The pair investigate the fatal heroin overdose of rock singer Johnny Squares, found in his trailer during filming of a music video directed by Peter Swan at the Port of San Francisco.
-Squares' death was not a typical overdose, but actually murder.
+Callahan discovers that Squares' death was not a typical overdose, but actually murder.

 Dean Madison, Swan's producer, is killed during a robbery in Chinatown.
 Callahan kills three of the robbers, and Quan captures the fourth.
-They discover a list in Madison's pocket with Callahan and Squares' names on it.
-It is revealed that Madison and Swan are participants in a "dead pool" game, in which participants predict celebrity deaths in the San Francisco Bay Area: whether by accident, violence or natural causes.
-Movie critic Molly Fisher, also on Swan's list, is soon murdered by an intruder claiming to be Swan, causing panic among the surviving celebrities and making Swan a suspect.
+They discover a list in Madison's pocket with Callahan and Squares' names.
+It is revealed that Madison and Swan are participants in a "dead pool" game, in which participants predict celebrity deaths in the San Francisco Bay Area: whether by accident, violence, or natural causes.
+Movie critic Molly Fisher, also on Swan's list, is later killed in her condominium by an intruder claiming to be Swan, causing panic among the surviving celebrities and making Swan a prime suspect.

 After Callahan destroys a television station's camera, he must cooperate with reporter Samantha Walker to avoid a lawsuit; if he agrees to a profile of his controversial career, the suit will be dropped.
 Callahan sees this as a ploy to exploit the danger he is in for its ratings value.
-Yet after they survive another attack by Janero's men, the incident and her own unwillingness to be the subject of news coverage cause Walker to reconsider the dangers police officers face in juxtaposition with the public's right to know.
+After they survive an attack by Janero's assassins all of which are killed by Callahan, the incident and her own unwillingness to be the subject of news coverage cause Walker to reconsider the dangers police officers face in juxtaposition with the public's right to realize.

-Meanwhile, at San Quentin State Prison, Callahan uses triple murderer Butcher Hicks to threaten the imprisoned Janero if anything happens to him.
-Janero ends the attacks and assigns two men to Callahan as his personal bodyguards, though Callahan initially thinks they are after him.
+Meanwhile, at San Quentin State Prison, Callahan uses convicted killer Butcher Hicks to threaten Janero if any harm happens to him.
+Janero ends the attacks and assigns two men to Callahan as his personal bodyguards, although Callahan initially thinks they are after him.